 - Exceptionally ventilated backpacks.
 Those can be both ultra-lightweight but also with huge padding on the hip belt for heavy loads.

-My list of the best backpacking packs for men in 2018
+My list of the best backpacking packs for men

 The packs in the list are presented in alphabetical order so this is not a ranking: